 Various applications use reactive load banks such as solar, mining, manufacturing, and telecommunications.

 As the name suggests, this bank combines both resistive and reactive elements.
 You can use this to give a test load at non-unity PF (lagging).
 The best part is that though the resistive and reactive components are in a single device, you can use the resistive only, inductor only, and variable lagging power factor independently.

 You can use this combination device to qualify the operating competence of turbines and standby generators.
 Further, you can also use them for testing UPS systems, rotary UPS, and switchgear.

 Electronic load banks:

 You can use these banks for average and peak load capacities.
 To perform the test, apply the electronic load bank to the power source.
-It comes in an air-cooled or water-cooled design.
-It can provide continuous current and power by mimicking a solid-state load.
+It comes in an air-cooled or water-cooled design, and it can provide continuous current and power by mimicking a solid-state load.
 As a result, you can get quite precise data with electronic load banks compared to other banks.
 Additionally, you can program these banks and use them to test generator systems of all sizes.
-However, these testing banks are quite costly.
+However, these testing banks are pretty costly.

 Applications of load banks:

 Here we will discuss three main applications wherein you can use these load banks.